 A full service brokerage in connection with a regulatory investigation undertaken by the Montréal Exchange.

-Major constitutional litigation cases
+Major constitutional litigation disputes and cases

 Before the Quebec Superior Court and Court of Appeal, in a matter involving a transhipment and port terminals operator and an agent of the federal Crown in a constitutional dispute over the applicability of a provincial environmental protection regime to federal property and to navigation and port operations.